The Bankrate promise

 - Beneficiaries can change over time.
 A 529 plan can work for multiple kids, if they don’t need to use the program at the same time.
 Plan ahead to avoid potentially violating a plan’s rules.

 - Accounts owned by parents have a lower impact on financial aid.
 Assets owned by your child can reduce their financial aid eligibility by a large amount.
-However, a 529 plan isn’t owned by the child, so an account owned by parents can have a smaller impact (this isn’t true of grandparent-owned accounts, however).
+However, a 529 plan isn’t owned by the child, so an account owned by parents can have a smaller impact.
+Historically, grandparent-owned accounts hurt a student’s financial aid capacity even more, though the rules are changing for the 2024-2025 award and no longer require grandparents to report their financial support.

 How to use a 529 plan for multiple children